 - Now bring the dough together with your hands and press into a ball.
 Knead briefly to ensure ingredients are fully amalgamated.
 No need to chill.

 - Weigh the flours, almonds, xanthan gum and salt into the food processor bowl and pulse briefly to mix together and remove any lumps.

-- Add the cubed butter to the mixture and pulse again until the mixture resembles breadcrumbs.
+- Add the cubed butter and margarine/lard and pulse again until the mixture resembles breadcrumbs.

-- In a small bowl, beat the egg with the water and then pour into the food processor with the crumb mixture.
+- In a small bowl, beat the eggs with 1 tablespoon of the water and then pour into the food processor with the crumb mixture.

 - Trim the pastry edge flush with the top of the tin, using a sharp knife.

 - Carefully examine the pastry base for any cracks or holes.
 If there are any, use the trimmed, remains to ‘repair’

 - To repair : Roll and trim a piece of pastry dough to rough size, and using cold water, dampen both the area around the crack/hole and the down-side of the ‘patch’ and gently press together, smoothing the edges with a finger dipped in water to seal and tidy.
 This is particularly important if you are making the quiche in a potentially-leaky tin.

 - Place the prepared flan pastry in the fridge for half an hour to chill prior to baking.

 - While chilling, pre-heat the oven to 200 C/400 F/Gas 5.